lelebus/wcms-onboarding/README.md

 git merge main
 ```

- - Run `v1-to-v2.ipynb` and all the scripts `generate-v*.py` again, to make sure nothing broke in the merge.
+ - Run `v1-to-v2.ipynb` and all the scripts `generate-v*.py` again, to make sure nothing broke in the merge:
-   - If something broke, make sure to correct the errors.
+   - if something broke, make sure to correct the errors.

 #### Merge into `main`